konveyor/enhancements/enhancements/tackle/testing/testing-responsibilities.md

 - not run upstream tests, leave it for downstream product builders OR
 - not formalize upstream testing responsibilities too much to not make it over-engineered, just put some integration tests to Hub.

+### A minimal working alternative

+As a minimal change to current state which would move us a step forward is: **Put integration (E2E) tests to Hub as a developers effort and start require tests on new features PRs.**

+Other things like Dev/QE cooperation on tests, application level API tests, requirements on type of tests, etc. would not be implemented.

 ## Infrastructure Needed

 Github actions with Minikube should be enough for upstream tests executions.